vladgrskkh/dotfiles/README.md

 # Tools

 Check **install.sh** for all the tools.
-Below I will cover some of the important one.
+Below I will cover some of the important ones.

 - ohmyzsh(with some plugins)
 - homebrew